utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 ### Process Visibility
 Uncover the status of your process through the [visibility functionalities](007-ProcessVisibility.md) offered by SAP Build Process Automation.<br>

+### Robotic Process Automation
+Automations can expedite your processes and mitigate the risk of errors associated with manual data transfers.<br>
+Robotic process automation (RPA) is a software technology that makes it easy to build, deploy, and manage software robots that emulate humans actions interacting with digital systems and software.<br>
+SAP Build RPA is the new product replacing (or rebranding) SAP Intelligent RPA.<br>

+## Hands-on
-And, here are the most important hands-on topics of SAP Build Process Automation.<br>
+And, here are the most important hands-on topics of SAP Build Process Automation:<br>

 ### Interactive Forms
 You can use an [interactive form](008-InteractiveForms.md) to trigger a process to start or to add an approval step in the process.<br>

 ### Automations

 ## SAP Build Apps
 ### SAP Build Apps and its capabilities